rebuy-de/aws-nuke/README.md

 As we see, *aws-nuke* only lists all found resources and exits.
 This is because the `--no-dry-run` flag is missing.
-Also it wants to delete the admininistrator.
+Also it wants to delete the administrator.
 We don't want to do this, because we use this user to access our account.
 Therefore we have to extend the config so it ignores this user: